Spice up your life with a spoonful of this roasted salsa verde made with jalapeños, tomatillos, garlic and fresh herbs.

-Today I’m using the classic combination of a spicy jalapeño or Serrano pepper, some fresh tomatillos, garlic and lots of cilantro.
+Today I’m using the Mexican inspired combination of a spicy jalapeño or Serrano pepper, some fresh tomatillos, garlic and lots of cilantro.

 If you’ve never cooked with tomatillos before, they resemble a green tomato with a yellowish-brown husk.
 They are the star of this dish as you simply cannot make salsa verse without them.

 I’ve seen recipes that direct you to boil your tomatillos to soften the texture.
 As a kid my mom always roasted them so of course I’m biased, but I am 100% sure that it’s the only way to go.

 When your husked tomatillos, peppers, and garlic roast in the oven, a depth of flavor develops that can’t be achieved otherwise.